richabhute/Multi-Thread-Scheduling/README.md

 # Multi-Thread-Scheduling

+The following is a summarized version of Jianping Pan's given assignment for the class: CSC 360 - Operating Systems (Fall 2019) @ the University of Victoria.

 Construct a simulator of an automated control system for the railway track that uses the following programming constructs provided by the posix pthread library:

 1. threads